A subset of Woolseyism; named for a video game translator, it's only natural that there'd be a whole lot of examples!

 In Dangan Ronpa, Fukawa Touko's personality is called 'Genocider Syo'.
 When the game is localized, because Syo is a rather common, Japanese name, it is changed into 'Genocide Jack'.
 But because it's also a butch name, she occasionally switches into 'Genocide Jill'

 Celestia's nickname, "Celes", which is latin for "conceal", was changed into "Celeste", most probably because the characters rarely referred to Celes without a honorific (so she would be called Celes-san) in Japanese.
+She also has an obviously fake French accent and speaks in a monotone.
+This has the effect of making her Villainous Breakdown, which has her dropping the accent in a Freak Out! more effective.

 The English translation of Tales of Xillia created a big woosleyism in the Final Boss's plans.
 In the original Japanese, he tried to destroy an entire world (admittedly to save his own) and came off looking like a truly massive Karma Houdini when the only consequence was a beatdown from the player.
 The English version changed his plan to annihilating the other world's dangerous technology regardless of who gets in his way or the suffering that will result in its absence.
 The final conflict was subsequently turned into a more legitimate case of Both Sides Have a Point that also nicely expanded on his Not So Different relationship with the heroine.